hmdc/ondemand_development/README.md

 This image has been pushed to DockerHub: https://hub.docker.com/r/hmdc/sid-ood/tags

 How to build it:
-Build Puppet Image: make docker_puppet
+Build Puppet Image: make docker_ood_installer
 Start Puppet Image: make start_ood_installer
 Run Puppet and install OOD: make install_ood
 Commit new OOD image locally and push to DockerHub: make commit_ood